Stopping Acne Flares

 I would recommend the following steps to break the cycle effectively.

-Other additional steps may be added for specific skin types.
+Other additional steps for specific skin types.

 (1) Thorough Evaluation of Skin Care Regime